 The Single Steer is now leaving the pickup/drop-off position and moving onto its next position and/or task while the Quad Steer Vehicle has left the area.

-Notice that the Quad Steer Vehicle completed the process in two fewer steps than that of the Single Steer Vehicle.
+Quad Steer Vehicle completed the process in two fewer steps than that of the Single Steer Vehicle.
 The Quad Steer Vehicle has the ability to move in any direction so that the facility space is maximized with production/product.
 The Quad Steer AGV will also minimize the travel time so that throughput remains high and constant.